4 people sickened, including 1 in critical condition, in LAX hazmat incident - NewsBreak

 The utility room is apparently located more than 200 feet from the Terminal 8 baggage area.

 Scott said the situation was under control but the system needed to be reset before operations could return to normal.
-“We don’t want to rush a hazardous material incident,” he said.
+“We don’t want to rush a hazardous material’s incident,” he said.

 United flights inbound to LAX were held at their airport of origin during the hazmat investigation, according to a tweet from LAX .